riganti/dotvvm-docs/Controls/tailwind/ModalDialog/control.md

-Renders a native HTML dialog-based modal with title, content, and footer template zones.
+Renders a modal dialog based on the native `<dialog>` element with bindable open state, header and footer regions, and size options.